UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

           snakeCells.addFirst(new SnakeCell(newHeadPosition, this.colour));
           game.setMapGridObjectData(newHeadPosition, this);

-Test to make sure that the ES velocity is acceptable, and isn't trying to move diagonally :
+Test to make sure that the enemy snake velocity is acceptable, and that the snake isn't trying to move diagonally:

           @Override
           protected void setVelocity(float x, float y) {